 I learned that although the older version of Google Translate can handle a very large repertoire of languages, its new deep-learning incarnation at the time worked for just nine languages.
 (It’s now expanded to 96.)* Accordingly, I limited my explorations to English, French, German, and Chinese.

-Before showing my findings, though, I should point out that an ambiguity in the adjective “deep” is being exploited here.
-When one hears that Google bought a company called DeepMind whose products have “deep neural networks” enhanced by “deep learning,” one cannot help taking the word “deep” to mean “profound,” and thus “powerful,” “insightful,” “wise.”
-And yet, the meaning of “deep” in this context comes simply from the fact that these neural networks have more layers (12, say) than do older networks, which might have only two or three.
+Before showing my findings, though, I should point out that an ambiguity in the adjective deep is being exploited here.
+When one hears that Google bought a company called DeepMind whose products have “deep neural networks” enhanced by “deep learning,” one cannot help taking the word deep to mean “profound,” and thus “powerful,” “insightful,” “wise.”
+And yet, the meaning of deep in this context comes simply from the fact that these neural networks have more layers (12, say) than older networks, which might have only two or three.
 But does that sort of depth imply that whatever such a network does must be profound?
 Hardly.
 This is verbal spinmeistery.

 I am very wary of Google Translate, especially given all the hype surrounding it.
 But despite my distaste, I recognize some astonishing facts about this bête noire of mine.
-It is accessible for free to anyone on earth, and will convert text in any of roughly 100 languages into text in any of the others.
+It is accessible for free to anyone on Earth, and will convert text in any of roughly 100 languages into text in any of the others.
 That is humbling.
-If I am proud to call myself “pi-lingual” (meaning the sum of all my fractional languages is a bit over 3, which is my lighthearted way of answering the question “How many languages do you speak?”), then how much prouder should Google Translate be, since it could call itself “bai-lingual” (“bai” being Mandarin for 100).
-To a mere pilingual, bailingualism is most impressive.
+If I am proud to call myself “pi-lingual” (meaning the sum of all my fractional languages is a bit more than 3, which is my lighthearted way of answering the question “How many languages do you speak?”), then how much prouder should Google Translate be, as it could call itself “bai-lingual” (bai being Mandarin for “100”).
+To a mere pi-lingual, bai-lingualism is most impressive.
 Moreover, if I copy and paste a page of text in Language A into Google Translate, only moments will elapse before I get back a page filled with words in Language B. And this is happening all the time on screens all over the planet, in dozens of languages.

 I began my explorations very humbly, using the following short remark, which, in a human mind, evokes a clear scenario: